 After five of the longest and most excruciating days of my life, a new doctor came to my hospital room.
 He ran one last test.
-And, finally, we had some answers.
+And finally, we had some answers.

-The right side of my colon had ripped away from the abdominal wall and twisted around the left side.
+The right side of my colon had torn away from the abdominal wall and twisted around the left side.
 The blood flow was completely cut off.
 My colon had distended from the normal 4 centimeters in diameter to more than 14 centimeters.